 Protocol Buffers are a way of encoding structured data in an efficient yet extensible format.
 Google uses Protocol Buffers for almost all of its internal RPC protocols and file formats.
-It provides a flexible, efficient, automated mechanism for serializing structured data.
-See https://developers.google.com/protocol-buffers/docs/overview for details.
+It provides a flexible, efficient, automated mechanism for serializing structured data. .

 This version of the API supports PID block to be sent to AUA server in protobuf format as an alternate to default XML format.
 This allows compact binary representation of the device data and avoids extra encoding required for XML format.
 If this scheme is used, device applications are expected to form the PID block in protobuf format using the ".proto" file for PID block.
-Final ".proto" files for this version are available at https://developer.uidai.gov.in/site/downloads